malgebary/Azure-Route-Server-MicroHack/README.md

 **·** We see all routes have next hop as 10.1.1.4 which is the ***CSR*** internal (LAN) interface that the ARS ***RouteServer*** is peering with.
 Pay attention to the asPath, the one with 65002-65001 shows this route has been advertised from (***On-Prem-VNG***) which is here 10.0.0.0/16, while route 10.1.10.0/24 with asPath 65002 is a route been advertised by the ***CSR*** itself .

-Note that the ARS has two instances for high availabilty, IN_0 (10.1.2.4) and IN_1 (10.1.2.5), and so both will have same learned routes.
+❗ ARS has two instances for high availabilty, IN_0 (10.1.2.4) and IN_1 (10.1.2.5), and both will have same learned/advertised routes.

 ![image](https://user-images.githubusercontent.com/78562461/140400321-3c67f0e0-17a3-4ce3-979e-e600260371b5.png)